-Imagine your app crashes in a tablet that you spent countless time preparing for a smartphone.
+Imagine your app crashes in a tablet that you spent countless times preparing for a smartphone.

-The tablet lover users would love to destroy your app like this monstrous vehicle. 😂
+The tablet users would destroy your app like this monstrous vehicle. 😂

 Isn’t it better to be aware of potential problems before they happen?

 To solve the issue, Google has developed a great tool known as Firebase Test Lab that tests your app on a variety of devices and configurations.

 It’ll help to create an app having fewer bugs than expected, hence better user experience.

 Better user experience leads to a longer time on an app that ranks your app better in the Google Play Store.